+I don’t recall how I came upon this book really, maybe I was browsing Amazon’s book selection, or maybe I saw it in a bookstore.
+The title got me interested.
+Flourless?
+Really?
+Earlier in the year I had been thinking about baking healthier desserts (if there is such a thing) and started looking around for dessert cook books with easy recipes that were relatively “healthy.”
 My criteria for the cookbook had to be these: the recipes had to be easy, the ingredients had to be wholesome, and the baking had to be forgiving.
 Given that I am not a big baker, I like my recipes to be simple.
 Flourless: Recipes for Naturally Gluten-free Desserts by Nicole Spiridakis seemed to have everything I was looking for.
-The reviews were very good on Amazon too.
+The reviews were very good too.
 So I decided to take a chance and bought it, and I have to say, this cookbook is awesome.
-Flourless has become one of my favorite dessert cookbooks.
+Flourless has become one of my favorite dessert cookbooks!

-The recipes in this book are super easy to follow and have all-natural ingredients which in this case are good wholesome alternatives to flour.
+The recipes are super easy to follow and have all-natural ingredients which in this case are good wholesome alternatives to flour.
 What I like about this cookbook is that the recipes are very flexible, meaning you can substitute a lot of the ingredients.
 For example, you can substitute almond flour for cashew flour, honey instead of maple syrup, oat flour instead of bran flour, butter instead of palm oil, and so on.
 Author Nicole Spiridakis actually encourages you to experiment with her recipes.
 I’ve tried a few of her recipes and they have all turned out great.